Dak Prescott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Prescott recorded 183 passing yards in one matchup against the Cardinals, 101.5 yards fewer than his over/under for Sunday.
+- In one matchup against the Cardinals, Prescott recorded 183 passing yards, 97.5 yards less than his over/under for Sunday.

-- Prescott threw multiple touchdown passes in that game against the Cardinals.
+- Prescott threw multiple touchdown passes in that matchup against the Cardinals.

-- The 225.1 yards per game the Cardinals are giving up through the air makes them the NFL's fifth-ranked pass defense.

-- At 1.6 passing TDs conceded per game, the Cardinals defense is ranked 20th in the NFL.
+- The Cardinals have allowed 24 passing TDs this season (1.6 per game), ranking them 20th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Football Team, Prescott completed 71.8% of his passes for 330 yards, while throwing four touchdowns.
+- In last week's outing against the Football Team, Prescott had 330 yards while completing 71.8% of his passes, while tossing four touchdowns.

-- He added four carries for 21 yards, averaging 5.2 yards per attempt.
+- Prescott tacked on four carries for 21 yards, averaging 5.2 yards per attempt in the running game.

-- Over his last three games, Prescott has collected 758 passing yards (252.7 per game) while going 78-for-115 (67.8% completion percentage) and throwing six touchdowns and two interceptions.
+- Prescott has 758 passing yards (252.7 ypg), completing 67.8% of his passes and tossing six touchdown passes and two interceptions over his last three games.

 Prescott's Dallas Teammates